- Services & Programs

 The Teaching Effectively Online program (TEO) explores the experience of teaching and learning in the online environment, presents research-based best practices for designing online courses, and prepares faculty to use a variety of tools for communication, content delivery, and assessment.

-If you need to ramp up your Blackboard skills, there is additional (and optional) face-to-face support available.
+If you need to ramp up your Blackboard skills, face-to-face support is available.

 - Develop an understanding of best practices for designing and teaching an online course.